HeyFarrukh/web-app/content/articles/cv-guide.md

 **Certifications & Skills:** Include programming skills/languages/excel/word/ppt/anything relevant to the job.
 Try to focus more on hard skills which you have enough confidence in.

-**Activities & Interests:** Mixed Martial Arts, Piano, Cooking, Breathing, <a href="https://www.totaljobs.com/advice/how-to-write-your-hobbies-and-interests-on-your-cv">anything interesting about yourself!</a> Be prepared to talk about these too, as they make you stand out in the memory of a hiring manager after meeting multiple people for a role.
+**Activities & Interests:** Mixed Martial Arts, Piano, Cooking, Breathing, <a href="https://www.totaljobs.com/advice/how-to-write-your-hobbies-and-interests-on-your-cv" target="_blank" rel="noopener noreferrer">anything interesting about yourself!</a> Be prepared to talk about these too, as they make you stand out in the memory of a hiring manager after meeting multiple people for a role.

 <br/>